elkcityhazard/andrew-mccall-hugo/content/blog/2025/03/notes-on-docker.md

 ### Named Volumes

-`docker container run -d --name mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=ture -v mysql-db:/var/lib/mysql  mysql`
+`docker container run -d --name mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=true -v mysql-db:/var/lib/mysql  mysql`

 This creates a named volume which is more user friendly.
 Named volumes are much easier to work with if it needs to stick around.